KohlsTechnology/hierarchy/README.md

 ## Installation

-You can either download the binary file from the GitHub releases or [compile from source](#compiling-from-source).
+You can either download a binary file from GitHub releases or [compile from source](#compiling-from-source).

 ## Documentation

-The main goal of `hierarchy` is to allow the deduplication of configuration data and allow for a fine grained control over your GitOps process.
-GitOps tools, like [Eunomia](https://github.com/KohlsTechnology/eunomia), can use it to generate a `values.yml` file that is then being used by [Helm](https://helm.sh) or similar tools.
+The main goal of `hierarchy` is to prevent the configuration data duplication and allow for a fine-grained control over the GitOps process.
+The output YAML can be used to generate a `values.yml` file for GitOps tools, like [Eunomia](https://github.com/KohlsTechnology/eunomia), [Helm](https://helm.sh), and others.

 ### Usage